 If the app feedback contains a suggestion or bug report, let the customer know where this issue stands in your roadmap.
 And once that issue has been fixed or that suggestion has been implemented, reach back out to inform the customer of the impact their feedback made.

 Use your app’s feedback to continually improve your product.
 Regardless of whether the feedback is positive or negative, recognize it for what it is—a gift—and give thanks.
 Customer feedback provides publishers with pre-validated ideas to fix or improve their apps.
 These insights should inform your product roadmap and rally your development team around a single point: the customer.

 I’m going to take a wild guess and assume that at this point, you understand the importance of mobile in-app feedback and you’re itching to get started if you haven’t already.
 Incorporating these mobile feedback tools and strategies will drive more engagement, gather higher-quality customer feedback, and help inform your product roadmap.

-If you are interested in seeing how Apptentive can help you collect critical customer feedback on mobile, request an Apptentive product demo!
+If you are interested in seeing how Alchemer Mobile (formerly Apptentive) can help you collect critical customer feedback on mobile, request an Alchemer Mobile (formerly Apptentive) product demo!